 Many people dread tax time, but many others look forward to it because they will be getting a refund.
 But a large number of those who do get a refund often spend it in short order on things they’ve been wanting all year.
 But there is a better way, especially when you want to buy your first home.
 Your tax refund can actually be your ticket to that new home.
-So let’s see how to use your tax refund to buy your first home in Middletown.
+So let’s see how to use your tax refund to buy your first home in Springboro.

 Use It for the Down Payment